 Recovering from Coronavirus’ Economic Impact

 Now, with the worst of the pandemic behind us, the UK is left with devastating losses of loved ones as well as significant personal, household and business debt.
 Thousands of Britons have used up their savings and emergency funds, and are relying on benefits.
-Many Brits didn’t have emergency funds to fall back upon and had to turn straight to borrowing.
+Many Brits didn’t have emergency funds to fall back upon and had to turn straight to borrowing expensive loans for people who are unemployed.
 The fact is that crisis is tough on the pocket.
 Many people might feel like their post-coronavirus finances are irreparable, and they are doomed to living in debt for the rest of their lives.
 While it may seem that way as you survey the initial damage, it isn’t necessarily true.
 Here at Cashfloat, we believe that with proper planning and the right mindset, you can put your finances back on track.
 Let us show you how!

 - The Telegraph (04/05/2020, last edited 10/05/2020), “What is coronavirus, how did it start and how big could it get?” – Retrieved 04/05/2020